Markustho/DAT255-group12/README.md

 # Key files
 src/models/Kaggle_notebook.ipynb - File to get a feel for the machine learning methods and data handling.
 Make this the first file you read

-src/models/random forest/  - random forest tester with splitter
+src/models/random forest/  - random forest tester with splitter (this folder has multiple files)

-src/models/Neural network/  - neural network with splitter
+src/models/Neural network/  - neural network with splitter (this folder has multiple files)

 # How to run
 Use poetry to install the neccesary components https://python-poetry.org/docs/basic-usage/